squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

 ![Material for MkDocs 0.1.0 Search][Material for MkDocs 0.1.0 Search]

-It's important to known that at this point in time I've built Material for MkDocs for [protobluff], the project I was really caring about.
+It's important to know that at this point in time I've built Material for MkDocs for [protobluff], the project I was really caring about.
 Almost 6 years later, nobody knows protobluff, but this little side project has taken off.
-If back in those days, you would've told me that big organizations like AWS, Microsoft and CERN, as well as extremely popular Open Source projects like FastAPI and Kubernetes will be using this project in the future – I would've declared you insane.
+If back in those days, you would've told me big organizations like AWS, Microsoft and CERN, as well as extremely popular Open Source projects like FastAPI and Kubernetes will be using this project in the future – I would've declared you insane.